Hope Winch: Death and legacy

 Hope Winch died in a tragic climbing accident on 8 April 1944.
 While staying at Burnthwaite in the Lake District during the Easter holiday, she climbed Scafell, a summit she had successfully conquered a number of times before.
 In fact, she was a member of the Rocks and Fells Climbing Club and had a wide experience of climbing including in the Alps.
 She had spent almost every holiday climbing in the Lake District, often acting as leader of climbing parties.
 On this occasion, she was climbing with Walter Johan de Cort, aged 14, a Belgian refugee of Slaithwaite, near Huddersfield.
 At the subsequent inquest, he told the Coroner that he had no previous experience in climbing.
-Miss Winch decided that day to climb Deep Ghyll, a chasm on Scafell, which she described to de Cort as a strenuous climb.
-His testimony explained that at an awkward corner, while he was belayed on the rope and Miss Winch was about ten feet above him, she seemed to let go and bounced out from the rock.
-She fell about 140 feet and de Cort said he attracted the attention of other climbers, who went to the rescue, forming a stretcher party and making “the difficult climb in moonlight carrying torches.”
-She had a broken neck and severe head injuries, and the inquest concluded that shemay have suffered a temporary black-out, noting that she had recently had scarlet fever and had suffered a black-out while driving, a short time before.
-A verdict of “Accidental death” was recorded.
-Hope Winch’s funeral was held at Newcastle-upon-Tyne Crematorium.
+Winch decided that day to climb Deep Ghyll, a chasm on Scafell, which she described to de Cort as a strenuous climb.
+His testimony explained that at an awkward corner, while he was belayed on the rope and Winch was about ten feet above him, she seemed to let go and bounced out from the rock.
+She fell about 140 feet and de Cort said he attracted the attention of other climbers, who went to the rescue, forming a stretcher party and making "the difficult climb in moonlight carrying torches."
+She had a broken neck and severe head injuries, and the inquest concluded that she may have suffered a temporary black-out, noting that she had recently had scarlet fever and had suffered a black-out while driving, a short time before.
+A verdict of "Accidental death" was recorded.
+Hope Winch's funeral was held at Newcastle-upon-Tyne Crematorium.
 Her ashes were scattered on Great Gable in the Lake District.